 Sister to Sister volunteers offer welcoming support to African American women through cancer navigation, emotional support, cancer education workshops, wellness programs, and community outreach.
 Volunteers must be African-American or of African descent.

-- Events and Community Outreach
+- Community Outreach Advocates

-Usually evenings and weekends, times vary.
+Daytime, evenings and weekends, times vary.

 Volunteers participate in tabling and outreach.
-Activities may include sharing and coordinating materials and information at community health fairs and street fairs, and assisting at WCRC fundraising and celebration events.
+Activities may include sharing and coordinating materials and information at community health fairs and street fairs, presentations and assisting at WCRC fundraising and celebration events.

 - Administrative/Office Support (must have admin/computer skills)